-Launching the application should never mean the end of my teams’ work.
-Pre-release testing is, of course, far more extended - running different types of tests, using the best relevant production data, checking the build deployment process.
-But in the end, test environments are never 100% identical in setup and resources as the ones in production.
+Launching the application should never mean the end of my team’s work.
+Pre-release testing is, of course, far more extended - running different types of tests, using the best relevant production data, and checking the build deployment process.
+But in the end, test environments are never 100% identical in setup and resources to the ones in production.

 Where can it go wrong?
 Deployment issues, data differences, or unexpected issues that could appear only in a production environment.
 Assuming the app’s feature works in production does not mean it actually does.
 We carefully test (if possible) the main functionality, verify key processes, and clean up the post-release test data.